rodrigotamura/go-stack-2019/module04/flux/README.md

 Let's suppose that we want to add a product into cart, but the cart needs another information like weight of the product in order to calc the delivery service.
 So Redux Saga will intercept this action, making an API requesting for weight of this product, and afterwards include at the cart.

+Another example of applycation is, when user add some product into cart, before to add, Saga (middleware) will consult the API in order to see availability of stock of this product.

 ### Installation

 Run `$ yarn add redux-saga` and create our first saga at [/src/store/modules/cart/cart/sagas.js](./project/src/store/modules/cart/cart/sagas.js).
 Open it to see the implementations and and many instructions.